mfroeling/QMRITools-website/pages/seg_methods.md

 permalink: /seg/methods

 title: "How to use the muscle segmentation framwork"
-subheadline: "A step by step manual for using our methods"
+subheadline: "A step by step manual for using our muscle segmentation"
 teaser: "Automated muscle segmentation made easy"

 header: no